-Doctors have good grounds for fearing scrutiny by the GMC because it has powers to take action on your registration.
+Doctors are understandably concerned by GMC investigations because they have the potential to affect your registration.
 In cases where there has been a serious breach of standards the regulator can stop you from practising either temporarily or permanently.

-Fortunately, a GMC investigation is still relatively unusual for most doctors, and being suspended or stopped from practising happens only in a minority of cases.
+Fortunately, a GMC investigation is relatively unusual for most doctors and being suspended or stopped from practising happens only in a minority of cases.

-Here are five steps to take if you receive a letter from the GMC informing you of an investigation:
+Here are six steps to take if you receive a letter from the GMC informing you of an investigation:

 1. Contact your medical defence organisation as soon as possible